 All students admitted to the major must pass a degree milestone at the end of the first year to continue in the major.
-For more information on the milestone process, students should visit https://design.asu.edu/resources/students/milestones.
+For more information on the milestone process, students should visit The Design School's milestones webpage: https://design.asu.edu/resources/students/milestones.
 This is an eight-semester program requiring sequential completion of studio coursework or approved equivalent at any point of entry.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.